TrueLearnAI/truelearn/docs/dev/testing.rst

             plotter.plot(resources[0], history=True)
             return plotter

-The first time this test is run, because there will be no baseline image to compare against, so the test will fail.
+The first time this test is run, there will be no baseline image to compare against, so the test will fail.
-But you will find that there is a directory called ``tests`` generated in your current working directory.
+But you will find that a directory called ``tests`` has been generated in your current working directory.
-Inside it, there will be a directory whose name is lowercase for the test class name (i.e. ``testbarplotter`` for the example above).
+Inside it, there will be a directory whose name is lowercase for the test class name where you can find all of the generated baseline files (i.e. ``testbarplotter`` for the example above).
-You can find out all the generated baseline files in that directory.
 Your next step is copy this directory to ``truelearn/tests/baseline_files/``.
-Then, when you run the test again, if the file you generated matches the baseline file, your test will pass.
+Then, when you run the test again, if the file you generated matches the baseline, your test will pass.

 Due to the way that file comparison tests work, all visualisation tests must be grouped into classes.
 We recommend that you name all tests that make use of file comparison ``TestXXXPlotter``, where ``XXXPlotter`` is the plotter you want to test.